dovecot/documentation/source/configuration_manual/protocols/lda.rst

 The settings are listed in the example ``conf.d/15-lda.conf`` file.
 The important settings are:

--  :ref:`setting-postmaster_address` is used as the From: header address in bounce mails
+-  :dovecot_core:ref:`postmaster_address` is used as the From: header address in bounce mails

--  :ref:`setting-hostname` is used in generated Message-IDs and in Reporting-UA: header in bounce mails
+-  :dovecot_core:ref:`hostname` is used in generated Message-IDs and in
+   Reporting-UA: header in bounce mails

--  :ref:`setting-sendmail_path` is used to send mails.
+-  :dovecot_core:ref:`sendmail_path` is used to send mails.
 Note that the default is ``/usr/sbin/sendmail``, which doesn't necessarily work the same as ``/usr/lib/sendmail``.

-   -  Alternatively you can use :ref:`setting-submission_host` to send mails via the specified SMTP server.
+   -  Alternatively you can use :dovecot_core:ref:`submission_host` to send mails via the specified SMTP server.

--  :ref:`setting-auth_socket_path` specifies the UNIX socket to auth-userdb where LDA can lookup userdb information when ``-d`` parameter is used.
+-  :dovecot_core:ref:`auth_socket_path` specifies the UNIX socket to auth-userdb where LDA can lookup userdb information when ``-d`` parameter is used.
 See below how to configure Dovecot to configure the socket.

 Note that the config files must be world readable to enable dovecot-lda process read them, while running with user privileges.
 You can put